Therese Noël Allen

 I work in a way that utilizes our ability to 'time travel', to heal your relational wounds together.
 I have the training and experience to meet you where you are, listen deeply, and respond in ways that speak back to the 98% of you that probably often gets missed.

-Psychodynamic psychotherapy has been shown to have the longest lasting effects of any form of psychotherapy and continued improvement after therapy has ended (Shedler, 2010).
+[Depth] psychotherapy, which includes Jungian work has been shown to have the longest lasting effects of any form of psychotherapy and continued improvement after therapy has ended (Shedler, 2010).
 This style of deep, relational work is based on the idea that your pain is more than just what you're consciously aware of.
 Neuroscience has found that up to 98% of what our brains do occurs outside of our conscious awareness (Gazzaniga, 1998).

 Gazzaniga, M. S. (1998).
 The mind's past ed., Berkeley: University of California Press.